New Faculty Checklist

 • Representatives across the Northeastern RD enterprise at an “intake” meeting to understand the breadth of support available in your college and centrally

-• Your designated grant administrator, who will help you with proposal budgeting, documentation, and submission (researchers in CPS and others without a dedicated research administrator will work with the NU-RES Hub team)
+• Your designated grant administrator, who will help you with proposal budgeting, documentation, and submission (researchers in CPS, DMSB, NUSL and others without a dedicated research administrator will work with the NU-RES Hub team)

 You may also want to get acquainted with: